-It’s was once easy to mistake the A3 saloon for the A4, before next generation of the latter came out, at least in terms of size.
+It’s was once easy to mistake the A3 saloon for the larger 2008-2014 Audi A4, before the latest generation of Audi A4 came out, at least in terms of size.
 That said, Audi is keen to point out the differences between the A3 saloon and then somewhat dated A4.
 The new car is 24cm shorter than the A4, which is important for markets such as China where the A3 saloon will find good service as a first company car for junior executives.
 Naturally, such customers must have a smaller car than their bosses.

 Audi A3 Saloon's design influence